AMWen/pantry_app/README.md

     - Make sure Automatically manage signing is checked.
     - Set the correct Bundle Identifier.
 - Certificates: Ensure you have valid certificates for signing in your Apple Developer account.

-## Usage
-### Edit Items

-The app allows you to easily edit pantry items.
-Depending on the field you'd like to update, you can use different gestures.

-- **Tap to Edit Quantity or Completion Status**:
-  - Simply tap on a grocery item to modify the quantity.
-You can adjust the amount based on your needs (e.g., increase the quantity if you have more of the item).
-  - Tap on a non-grocery item to toggle the completion status.

-- **Long Press to Edit Name and Date**:
-  - If you want to update the name of a pantry item or the date it was added, long press on the item.
-This will bring up an editor where you can modify the name and the date associated with the item.

-### Save/Load Data
-- **Save Pantry Data**: To import pantry data into the app, click the "Save" icon in the app's toolbar.
-This will show the save/load options where you can choose to load previously saved pantry data.
-- **Load Pantry Data**: To back up or share your pantry data, click the "Save" icon in the app's toolbar and select the save option.
-This will allow you to generate a file containing your pantry data that you can save or share.

-### Multi-Select and Actions
-- **Multi-Select Items**: You can select multiple items by interacting with the pantry list.
-Once multiple items are selected, you can perform bulk actions:
-  - Move items (only available in Shopping Cart)
-  - Toggle visibility of completed items (only available in non-grocery lists)
-  - Tag items
-  - Delete items

-### Quick Actions
-- **Move Items**: The "Move" icon allows you to easily move selected items from your shopping cart to your pantry.

-- **Delete Items**: The "Delete" icon allows you to permanently remove selected items.
-Use this option when you want to clean up or remove unnecessary entries from your list.

-### Tagging and Sorting
-- **Tagging Items**: Click the "Label" icon in the app’s toolbar to open tagging options.
-You can assign, modify, or remove tags for items to help categorize them.
-This makes it easier to search and organize your list by specific tags like "Vegetarian", "Frozen", etc.

-- **Sorting Items**: Click the "Swap" icon in the toolbar to open sorting options.
-You can sort pantry items by:
-  - **None**: Defaults to order of addition unless manually reordered using the drag and drop functionality.
-  - **Name**: Sort items alphabetically by their name.
-  - **Date Added**: Sort by the date the items were added to your pantry.
-  - **Tag**: Sort by the item tag.

-### Managing Completed Items
-- **Show/Hide Completed Items**: The app allows you to toggle the visibility of completed items.
-Clicking the "Check" or "Eye" icon in the app’s toolbar will toggle between showing, hiding, or selecting items marked as completed.
-  - If completed items are hidden, you can quickly review your pantry without the clutter of items that are already marked as done.
-  - If completed items are shown, you can also select all completed items at once, making it easier to manage them.

-These features are designed to give you full control over your list organization and management, making it easier to track, sort, and act on your inventory and to-do lists.

 ## Tech Stack